nayr31/OffGob/README.md

 6. In VSCOde, open the folder where you extracted the repository using `File > Open Folder...`.
 7. Click on `offgob.py` in the explorer tab on the left.
 8. Run the script using the arrow in the top right corner of the window.
+9. Follow the prompts in the terminal at the bottom of the window.